gregraka/gregraka.github.io/qs_admins_addusers.md

 2. When prompted, enter your administrator username and password.

-3. Navigate to **User Management** page.
+3. Navigate to the **User Management** page.

-3. Enter the new user's login name and their initial password (cannot be "0").
+3. Enter the new user's login name and the user's initial password (cannot be "0").

-4. Optionally, assign Groups memberships
+4. Optionally, assign group memberships

 5. Click **Create**.